 Mask supporter after I suggested that businesses post whether they require masks or not: “Of course businesses can post a requirement for shirt and shoes, ‘no shirt no shoes no service,’ but masks?!? … Obviously the government has to step in and mandate that everybody wear masks in public.”

-What I hear: “My fear and belief in masks trump a business owner’s right to operate with open faces.
+What I hear: “My fear and belief in masks supersede a business owner’s right to operate with open faces.
 Cover your face.”

-Load and clear.
-Don’t come within two meters of me.
+I hear you loud and clear – so now don’t come within two meters of me.

 Active Listening 3